wso2/docs-updates/en/docs/updates/faq.md

 * Run the update command on top of the update tool.
 This will update the product pack to comply with Updates 2.0.

+### Are the updates I get from the Updates Client is secure and assures authenticity?
+The <strong>Update tool</strong> communicates with the <strong>WSO2 Update Service</strong> to get details of the updates that need to be downloaded and applied.
+During this communication, the following information is obtained from the  WSO2 Update Service:<br>
+        1. Artifacts to be downloaded. <br>
+        2. md5sum values of the artifacts.<br>
+        3. Several other metadata required for the next invocations.

+After getting information on the updated files, the Update tool makes an authenticated invocation to the CDN to download the necessary updates.
+The client’s communication with the WSO2 Update Service and CDN are secured through HTTPS.

+After the necessary files have been downloaded, the Update tool validates the authenticity of the files by comparing their md5sum values with the values obtained from the WSO2 Update Service in the initial step.
+This ensures that the files have not been tampered with after the download is complete.
+Thereafter, the Update tool applies the downloaded updates and creates an updated product distribution.